 This is a programme designed to provide time and resources for university applications, in addition to supporting students developing the knowledge and skills required to move from Sixth Form into university life and/or the world of work.

+At DBSJP, our student-centered PSHE structure is designed to holistically prepare students for life within and beyond our school community.
+Shaped by active student input, the curriculum integrates key components such as financial literacy, life skills, and future ambitions.
+This approach, guided by student voice, ensures that our PSHE programme remains relevant, engaging, and responsive to the evolving needs and aspirations of our students.
 Some of the topics covered include Banking and Finance, International Laws and Regulations, Emergency First Aid, Needlework and Cooking on a Budget!
-The programme is offered one period per week and will be led by the Sixth Form Team.
-The Senior Leadership Team, work to provide am structure that ensures students are prepared for application deadlines to institutions of higher education worldwide.
+The Senior Leadership Team, work to provide a structure that ensures students are prepared for application deadlines to institutions of higher education worldwide.
 Students will be invited to a host of University talks, in addition to being provided with regular target setting with a career focus.